Estádio Beira-Rio: Significant games won by Internacional

-Most of Internacional's most important titles were won playing on the Beira-Rio.
-Stage of great victories and achievements since its inception.
-Right in its first decade of existence, the Giagante reinforced Inter's sovereignty in Rio Grande do Sul and also helped the club conquer Brazil.
+Most of Internacional's most important titles were won playing in the Beira-Rio.
+In its first decade of existence, the Giagante reinforced Internacional's sovereignty in Rio Grande do Sul and also helped the club conquer Brazil.
 In 1975, just six years after its opening, Beira-Rio hosted its inaugural Brasileirão final on December 14.
 Inter and Cruzeiro, two national giants, competed for the national trophy, with Figueroa emerging as the hero.
-Under a mysterious beam of sunlight, he leapt to head Valdomiro's cross into Raul's net, securing victory for the Colorado and their place atop the nation's footballing hierarchy for the first time.
+He leapt to head Valdomiro's cross into Raul's net, scoring the infamous Illuminated goal (named so because he had been illuminated by a beam of sunlight) and securing victory for the Colorado, and by extension first place in the nation's footballing hierarchy for the first time.

-Beira-Rio once again hosted the Brazilian Championship final the following year, in 1976.
-Inter welcomed Corinthians after eliminating Atlético Mineiro in the previous stage.
-This journey included Falcão's masterpiece goal, forever immortalized as one of the most beautiful moments in the history of the stadium.
+In 1976, the Brazilian Championship final was hosted at the Beira-Rio again.
+Internacional welcomed Corinthians after eliminating Atlético Mineiro in the previous stage.
+A highlight of these events was a goal score by Falcão.

-Concluding the 1970s, Beira-Rio served as the cradle for one of the greatest teams in Brazilian football history, capable of winning a Brasileirão with an impeccable campaign from start to finish, marked by the impressive absence of defeats.
-Undefeated, Internacional defeated Vasco 2–1 on December 23, 1979, thus securing the national tri-championship once again within its home grounds.
+In the late 1970s, Internacional defeated Vasco 2–1 on December 23, 1979, winning a Brasileirão without any defeats and securing the national tri-championship once again within its home grounds.

-The 1980s weren't as glorious, but they hold an important chapter in the history of Inter and the stadium.
 On February 12, 1989, Beira-Rio hosted, for the second leg of the 1988 Brasileirão semifinals, its greatest rival, Grêmio, in what became known as the Grenal of the Century.
-The audience's anticipation for the match was matched by the turnout, with a total of 78,083 people filling the Beira-Rio stands, and their fervor was rewarded.
+A total of 78,083 people occupied the Beira-Rio stands during the game.
 The red side ended the first half down 1–0 and with just ten players on the pitch after Grêmio dominated the first 45 minutes.
-In the second half, pushed by a large crowd at Beira-Rio, the Colorados came from behind to defeat Grêmio 2–1 with two goals scored by striker Nílson.
+In the second half, the Colorados came from behind to defeat Grêmio 2–1 with two goals scored by striker Nílson.

 Internacional and LDU Quito in the 2006 Copa Libertadores quarter-final at Beira-Rio.